 The drive here is mostly on a pothole-ridden dirt road, however, it is possible to drive here in all types of cars.
 Because of the nature of the road, it will take about 30 minutes to get there from central Paphos despite the fact that the baths are only about 14 kilometres from the city centre.

 Entry into this natural swimming spot and waterfall is €10 per person and if you plan to get in the water, keep in mind that it is much colder than the sea temperatures.

 18. Tala Monastery Cat Park

 Located just above the Paphos city centre is a true heaven for cat lovers: the Tala Monastery Cat Park.
-A sanctuary created for the multitude of stray cats around the island of Cyprus, this is one of the best things to do in Paphos if you’re an animal lover.
+A sanctuary created for the multitude of stray cats around the island of Cyprus, this is one of the top things to do near Paphos if you’re an animal lover.

 Completely volunteer-run and funded, this cat sanctuary takes care of hundreds of cats and makes sure that they are happy, fed and cared for.
 You can enter this special place free of charge (though there is a donation box), and take the time to get some love from some of their feline residents.

 Sit down anywhere and you will almost certainly have a least a couple of furry friends vying for your attention — or space on your lap!